thepowersgang/mrustc/README.md

 =======================

 To build your own code with mrustc, first you need to build at least libcore (and probably the full standard library).
-This can be done on linux by running `make -f minicargo.mk LIBS`, or on windows with `build_std.cmd`.
+This can be done on Linux or macOS by running `make -f minicargo.mk LIBS`, or on windows with `build_std.cmd`.

 Next, run
 - `minicargo -L <path_to_libstd> <crate_path>` to build a cargo project.